 Social Dances of the Roaring 20s

-The following was written by Richard Powers, Social Dance historian and my first vintage dance teacher.
+The following was written by Richard Powers, a Social Dance historian, and my first vintage dance teacher.
 Used with his permission (Thanks Richard!)

 Within weeks of the Armistice, both Europeans and Americans were dancing again with renewed enthusiasm.
 In Paris, the wartime ban on public dancing was still in effect at the end of 1918, but that didn’t stop the French from dancing.
 Many balls were given by the various regiments, with even more “private” tea dances held by the numerous dance teachers.
 By 1919, dancing in Paris had fully returned to its pre-war frenzy.
 The Dancing Times reported that Parisians “apparently cannot take a meal or watch a play through without breaking off for a round or two of dancing.”

 On the dance floor, the Grizzly Bear, Turkey Trot and One-Step weren’t merely ten years old; they were from an entire era ago — before the war, and thus were out of fashion.
 The newer Fox-Trot had never caught on, having been introduced only months before the war started, so the Fox-Trot escaped the pre-war stigma and became the favorite dance of 1920.
 But most dancers still loved the simplicity of the One-Step.
 In other words, they liked the dance but not the old-fashioned name, so many continued to dance the One-Step but called it the fashionable new name, Fox-Trot, much to the annoyance of dance teachers.
 Music publishers confused the issue further by publishing one-steps, true foxtrots and even tangos as “Fox-Trots” in order to sell more copies.